projectara/greybus-spec/source/special.rst

 """"""""""""""""""""""""""""""""

 Table :num:`table-svc-route-create-request` defines the Greybus SVC Route Create request payload.
-The request supplies the Interface IDs of two Interfaces to be connected.
+The request supplies the Interface IDs and device IDs of two Interfaces to be connected.

 .. figtable::
     :nofig: